I just got a window tint ticket. Now what?

 I’m not sure how dark my windows are?

-If you’re not sure how dark your windows are, most window tint shops will gladly meter them for you free of charge.
+If you’re not sure if you have legal window tint, most window tint shops will gladly meter them for you free of charge.

 As of 2010, shops can no longer install any film that does not meet the 50% tint limit on all car windows, even the back, for vehicles licenced in the state of Minnesota.